 There is no fool proof way to automatically correct the wrongful information, unless you have another independent source of accurate timing.
 Since that is usually not the case for a small system like the TB Monitor kit, we have to come up with a manual patch.

 The TB Monitor firmware version 4.2.0 and up has been upgraded by providing a new menu entry allowing you to select the epoch number applied to correct the date coming from the Thunderbolt.
-By default, this correction only applies to the time displayed on the LCD display.
+By choice, this correction only applies to the time displayed on the LCD display.
 If you are using the WiFi option, the data stream from the Thunderbolt will be unaffected.
 The reason being that the GPS data stream coming from the Thunderbolt simply has no provision for the extra epoch information.
 The majority of the GPS satellites currently in orbit do not send that information either.
-The good news is that any software that will use the WiFi data (like Lady Heather), most likely will already have a correction routine since this software has access to the current approximate date/time through the computer's operating system.
+The good news is that any software that will use the WiFi data (like Lady Heather or my own app), most likely will already have a correction routine since this software has access to the current approximate date/time through the computer's operating system.

 New firmware versions ares available for the older kits.